evkx/evkx.github.io/content/models/tesla/model_x/Model_X_Standard_Range/_index.md

 The Tesla Model X Standard Range, with dimensions of 5057 mm in length, 1999 mm in width, and 1680 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Tesla Model X Standard Range is available in a total of 5 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Tesla Model X Standard Range, allowing you to customize your vehicle to suit your style and driving preferences.
+The Tesla Model X Standard Range offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/45 tires on 19" rims front and 285/40 tires on 19" rims rear
 - 265/35 tires on 21" rims front and 295/30 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).